Women in Coaching

 The programme aims is to help empower and mentor women to start on the coaching pathway and support women to transition from LiRF/Coaching Assistant to CiRF/Athletics coach.

-Through a number of female role models England Athletics show how local women in local clubs become involve in coaching, what support was given and how they juggle family commitments and work life.
+Through a number of female coaches, England Athletics show how local women in local clubs become involved in coaching, what support was given and how they juggle family commitments and work life.

-Become inspired by reading the role models' stories, or watch the compilation video below.
+Become inspired by reading the female coaches' stories, or watch the compilation video below.

 View the full videos of the women coaches:

 - Ruth Worthington click here to watch the video